R-Gld/FiSH/README.md

 make install
 ```

-If you want to generate the documentation, you can run `make docs` after installing the dependencies.
+If you want to generate the documentation, you can run `make full-docs` after installing the dependencies.

 ## Usage